jyousefpour1/eks/README.md

-# This module deploys EKS on AWS using Terraform from:
+# This module deploys EKS on AWS using Terraform:
 https://github.com/hashicorp/terraform-provider-aws

-# Deploys a sample Guestbook on the eks cluster
+# Deploys sample Guestbook on the eks cluster

 To deploy the infrastructure: